SpecFlowOSS/SpecFlowWiki/Using-Gherkin-Language-in-SpecFlow.md

 _Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/Using-Gherkin-Language-in-SpecFlow]].
 We use the GitHub wiki for authoring the documentation pages._

-The feature files that are used by SpecFlow to store the acceptance criteria of the features (use cases, user stories) of your application are described in a format that is called Gherkin.
-The Gherkin language defines the structure and a basic syntax for describing the tests.
-The Gherkin format was introduced by [[Cucumber|http://cukes.info/]] is also used by other tools.
+The feature files used by SpecFlow to store acceptance criteria for features (use cases, user stories) in your application are defined using the Gherkin syntax.
+The Gherkin language defines the structure and a basic syntax for describing tests.
+The Gherkin format was introduced by [[Cucumber|http://cukes.info/]] and is also used by other tools.

 The Gherkin language is maintained as a separate project on GitHub: [[https://github.com/cucumber/gherkin]].
 A detailed description of the language can be found at [[https://github.com/cucumber/cucumber/wiki/Gherkin]].

-In this page we focus on the how SpecFlow handles the different Gherkin language elements.
+This page focuses on how SpecFlow handles the different Gherkin language elements.

 ##Features
-The feature element provides the header or frame for the feature file.
-The feature has a title and a free-text high level description of the feature of your application that is detailed in the file.
-See more details at [[https://github.com/cucumber/cucumber/wiki/Feature-Introduction]].
+The feature element provides a header for the feature file.
+The feature element includes the name and a high level description of corresponding feature in your application.
+For more details, see [[https://github.com/cucumber/cucumber/wiki/Feature-Introduction]].

-SpecFlow generates a unit-test class for the feature element.
-The class name will be derived from the title of the feature.
+SpecFlow generates a unit test class for the feature element, with the class name derived from the name of the feature.

 ##Scenarios
-The feature file may contain multiple scenarios.
-The scenarios can be used to describe the acceptance tests of the feature.
-The scenario has a title and multiple scenario steps.
-See more details at [[https://github.com/cucumber/cucumber/wiki/Feature-Introduction]].
+A feature file may contain multiple scenarios used to describe the feature's acceptance tests.
+Scenarios have a name and can consist of multiple scenario steps.
+For more details, see [[https://github.com/cucumber/cucumber/wiki/Feature-Introduction]].

-SpecFlow generates a unit test method for each scenario.
-The method name will be derived from the title of the scenario.
+SpecFlow generates a unit test method for each scenario, with the method name derived from the name of the scenario.

 ##Scenario Steps
-The scenarios may contain multiple scenario steps.
-These steps describe the preconditions, the actions and the verification steps of the acceptance test (other terminologies are using arrange, act and assert for these parts).
-These steps are introduced with the `Given`, `When` and `Then` keywords (in English feature files), but subsequent steps of the same kind can be also specified with the `And` and the `But` keyword.
-There may be other alternative keywords for specifying the steps.
+Scenarios can contain multiple scenario steps.
+There are three types of steps that define either the preconditions, actions or verification steps that make up the acceptance test (these three types are also referred to as arrange, act and assert).
+The different types of steps begin with either the `Given`, `When` or `Then` keywords respectively (in English feature files), and subsequent steps of the same type can be linked using the `And` and `But` keywords.
+There may be other alternative keywords for specifying steps.

-The Gherkin syntax allows any combination or mixture of these three concepts, but usually the scenarios have a given, a when and a then block (set of steps).
+The Gherkin syntax allows any combination of these three types of steps, but a scenario usually has distinct blocks of `Given`, `When` and `Then` statements.

-The scenario steps are defined with a step text and can have additional table or multi-line text arguments.
+Scenario steps are defined using text and can have additional table or multi-line text arguments.

-See more details at [[https://github.com/cucumber/cucumber/wiki/Given-When-Then]].
+For more details, see [[https://github.com/cucumber/cucumber/wiki/Given-When-Then]].

 SpecFlow generates a call inside the unit test method for each scenario step.
 The call is performed by the SpecFlow runtime that will execute the binding matching to the scenario step.
 The matching is done at runtime, so the generated tests can be compiled and executed even if the binding is not yet implemented.
 Read more about execution of test before the binding has been implemented: [[Missing, Pending or Improperly Configured Bindings|Test Result]].